m-kupiec/compendium-typescript/README.md

 ##### Private

+"If you need to protect values in your class from malicious actors, you should use mechanisms that offer hard runtime privacy, such as closures, WeakMaps, or private fields.
+Note that these added privacy checks during runtime could affect performance." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/classes.html))

 > `private` is like `protected`, but doesn’t allow access to the member even from subclasses:
 >
 > ```ts